Doctor Reveals The ONLY Peptide That Builds Collagen Muscle and Hair (GHK CU)

 What to Do Next

 If you are interested in exploring GHK-Cu, start with topical products for skin and hair.
 This gives you the lowest risk entry point with the best supporting evidence.
-Look for products that list GHK-Cu specifically in the ingredients, not just generic copper peptides.
+Look for products that list GHK-Cu specifically in the ingredients, more than generic copper peptides.
 The concentration matters.

 For systemic use, talk to a physician who understands peptide therapy.
 GHK-Cu is often used as part of a healing stack rather than alone, and dosing should be tailored to your specific situation.
 Do not assume that more is better.
 The research doses are modest, and GHK-Cu works through gene expression modulation, which means timing and consistency matter more than dose escalation.